You can find out more about this series of posts in an introductory post I published about the series.

 Well, Microsoft Fabric takes it one step further.
 It allows you to work with multiple services that all connect together and have a unified storage solution.
 Which can be accessed by one central entry point based on the Power BI infrastructure.

 So, all you have to do is go to one URL and all the functionality that you see below will be at your fingertips.
-Apart from Data Activator, which will be available in the future.
+Including Data Activator, which is now available.

 To clarify something in the above diagram, all of the experiences in the top layer of the diagram store the data within OneLake.
 Which is the unified storage foundation for Microsoft Fabric.